Skip to main content

 It asks for a secrets directory (where the shared key file lives or is created) and the Kubernetes namespace.
 If the secret already exists from backend secret creation, the script will simply take that secret and make it available to menshen-agent running on the gateway cluster.
 The helm-gateway chart references that secret through menshenAgentSharedSecret.name in the Helm gw.values.yaml.

+With all of these secrets created we can move on to installing the leap platform components on the cluster.
 Change into clusters/gateway/helm, fill in your gateway name or domain in the following command and run it:

 helm upgrade --install -f ./gw.values.yaml <your-gateway-name> https://0xacab.org/api/v4/projects/6095/packages/generic/helm-chart/v0.1.4/leap-gateway-v0.1.4.tgz